timekills/jellyfin-for-plexguide/README.md

 1. Go to the /opt/mycontainers directory (cd /opt/mycontainers)
 2. Type the command: git init
-3. Type the command: git remote rm origin
-4. Type the command: git remote add origin https://github.com/timekills/jellyfin-for-plexguide.git
+3. Type the command: git remote add jellyfinpg https://github.com/timekills/jellyfin-for-plexguide.git
-5. Type the command: git pull origin master
+4. Type the command: git pull jellyfinpg master
-6. (Optional) rm -r README.md if you don't want the README file cluttering up your drectory
+5. (Optional) rm -r README.md if you don't want the README file cluttering up your drectory
-7. Run Plexguide
+6. Run Plexguide

 Deploy jellyfin app like any other app